DayeonLeeTech/active-directory-home-lab-VirtualBox/README.md

 ---

-### Project Outcome
+## Project Outcome & Key Takeaways
-**The Results**

-The project successfully established a functional office network within a virtual environment.
-The client computer integrated with the server, received an automatic IP address, and maintained stable internet connectivity.
-Automation was used to instantly provision over 100 user accounts, ensuring the system was organized and ready for a corporate environment.
+The project successfully established a functional corporate network within a virtualized environment.
+By the end of the lab, the client workstation was fully integrated with the domain controller, receiving automated network configurations and maintaining stable connectivity.

-**Key skills**
+### Core Technical Competencies
-* System Administration: Hands-on experience managing a central server and user database.
+* **System Administration:** Hands-on experience managing a centralized Windows Server environment, including Active Directory Domain Services (AD DS) and user database management.
-* Networking: Configuring device connectivity and internal communication protocols.
-* Automation: Using scripts to complete high-volume, repetitive tasks with precision.
-* Troubleshooting: Diagnosing and resolving network and connectivity issues.
+* **Network Infrastructure:** Configuration of essential services including DHCP for automated IP addressing and NAT for internal-to-external communication.
+* **Workflow Automation:** Utilization of PowerShell scripting to provision 1,000+ user accounts instantly, demonstrating the ability to handle high-volume administrative tasks with precision.
+* **Technical Troubleshooting:** Systematic diagnosis of connectivity and DNS resolution issues to ensure seamless communication between the server and client nodes.

+---

+## Conclusion & Cleanup
+To maintain system hygiene and resource efficiency, the virtual environment was decommissioned upon completion.
+This project served as a comprehensive exercise in building, securing, and automating a standard enterprise network from the ground up.